 A Word on Smokers

-Any smoker will work for this recipe, but keep the heat low around 225-250-F.
+Any smoker will work for this recipe but keep the heat low to around 225-250-F.

 How To Make Traeger Smoked Queso

-- Preheat your pellet smoker or smoker as per manufacturers directions.
+- Preheat your pellet smoker or smoker as per the manufacturer’s directions.

 - Brown the chorizo and add the onions and garlic.